emergence-engineering/lexical-link-preview-plugin/README.md

 ## Fetching preview data

-**this does not happen automatically**, you need to handle it yourself by providing the `fetchingFunction` callback function
+**this does not happen automatically**, you need to handle it yourself by providing the `fetchDataForPreview` callback function

 - this usually requires a backend using a 3rd party library like `link-preview-js`
 - you can use `linkpreview.net` API endpoint to fetch your preview data from the frontend